Skip to main content

 01

-Domain & infrastructure
+Domain and infrastructure

 2. Domain registered at least 30 days before any cold sends

-Mailbox providers distrust newly-registered domains
+Mailbox providers don't trust brand new domains

 3. MX records resolve and accept mail back at the sending domain